LMNO Engineering logo LMNO Engineering, Research, and Software, Ltd.

 Introduction

 The equation beginning V=.... is called the Manning Equation.
-It is a semi-empirical equation and is the most commonly used equation for uniform steady state flow of water in open channels (see Discussion and References for Open Channel Flow for further discussion), including culverts that are not flowing full.
+It is a semi-empirical equation and is the most commonly used equation for uniform steady state flow of water in open channels, including culverts that are not flowing full.
 Because it is empirical, the Manning equation has inconsistent units which are handled through the conversion factor k.
 Uniform flow means that the water surface in the culvert has the same slope as the culvert itself.
 Uniform flow is actually only achieved in culverts that are long and have an unchanging cross-section.
 However, the Manning equation is used in other situations despite not strictly achieving these conditions.
 In situations where culvert inlet effects are important, please see our Culvert Design Calculation using Inlet and Outlet Control.

 In our circular culvert design and analysis calculation, most of the combinations of inputs have analytic (closed form) solutions to compute the unknown variables; however, two require numerical solutions ("Enter Q, n, S, d" and "Enter V, n, S, d").
 Our numerical solutions utilize a cubic solver that finds roots of the equations with the result accurate to at least eight significant digits.
 All of our software utilizes double precision internally but output is to eight significant digits.